 Florida SBDC Network

-Bridget LaCoste is the Executive Assistant for the Florida SBDC Network Headquarters CEO, Greg Britton.
-In this role, she serves as the statewide advisory board assistant and assists the Florida SBDC Network Headquarters office in the development, planning, and implementation of stakeholder events and special projects for the network.
+Bridget LaCoste is the Executive Board Assistant.
+In this role, she assists the Florida SBDC Network State Office in the development, planning, and implementation of stakeholder events, meetings and special projects for the network.

 Executive Director, Florida Economic Development Council, Inc.

 A Floridian since 1986, Beth has over 25 years of business development experience in defense, healthcare, information technology, and economic development.
 She has successfully led multiple professional fund development campaigns.

 As an economic developer in North Florida, Beth has the privilege of working with tremendous community leaders who garner vast support from industry, higher education, and governments to collectively build and fund a comprehensive economic development program balanced among new business development, existing industry growth, and business attraction.
 Leveraging key transportation and research assets, Beth was instrumental in securing a federal grant to fund the Entrepreneurial Excellence Program designed to guide start-ups through the most vulnerable stages of business formation.
 She also positioned the region as a strategic partner in the Florida Economic Gardening Institute – a key resource for growing second-stage companies.
 Beth instituted a Business Retention & Expansion (BRE) program in the Tallahassee MSA connecting industry, education, and government to affect a positive business climate specific to multiple industry sectors.
 Beth has recently turned her attention to industrial sites identification and preparation.